diepei/diepei/README.md

 Hi, I am Diego Peinado and I come from Valencia, Spain.

+- Site Reliability Engineer at EXFO Valencia.
-- Currently working at EXFO Valencia as a SRE.
+- Technical Support Engineer at EXFO Valencia.
-- Currently learning how to develop blockchain applications.
+- Learning how to develop blockchain applications.
+- Currently learning how to become IOS developer.

 ### About me 🙂